JahnaviKiran/Distributed-Multi-Video-Processing-Pipeline/README.md

-# Distributed Multi-video processing pipeline
+# Distributed Multi-video Processing Pipeline

 - Architected and deployed a distributed pipeline for video ingestion and frame classification using ResNet50.